BoBeR24/LSIT/README.md

 There are no extensive security measures in our network, but all role restrictions are implemented either using config file, in which by creating a custom security filter chain we specify which roles have which permissions or just by if statements in controllers in which id of the current user is checked and then decided on whether to give access to the call or not.

-# Scalability
-We tried to keep structure of the network rather simple, so in that regard it should be not hard to scale the model.
-However, in the current version of the code(it may get updated) we don't use any design patterns, interfaces or inheritance, so introducing new interdependencies between models or creating new fields may be quite a tedious task.
-Our network doesn't scale automatically at all, so I would rate scalability of the current version as LOW-MEDIUM

 ## Here's ChatGPT analysis of the scalability of our project, I advise to read through it, as it may contain rather useful information: